MohamedMesahel/Team-Profile-Generator/README.md

 - [Screencastify](https://drive.google.com/file/d/1tWZNaLaSKDgV-UohblVVEdnwex9nPzDj/view)<br>
 <img src="./assets/image/samplepage.png">

+## Users Story
+AS A manager
+I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles.

 ## License
 This project is licensed under MIT

-## Users Story
-Contributors should read the installation section.

 ## Tests
 Run `npm test` to run Jest for tests on constructors.